-This Cosworth was built as a "Lux" model, which includes a fully-functional power sunroof and Hex Recaro seats instead of the leather option which is typically seen with Lux edition.
-An aftermarket stereo and alarm system have retro-fitted to the interior.
-The seats shows average wear and everything works as it should.
+This Cosworth was built as a "Lux" model, which includes a fully-functional power sunroof and Hex Recaro seats instead of the leather option which is typically seen with the Lux edition.
+An aftermarket stereo and alarm system have been retrofitted to the interior.
+The seats show average wear and everything works as it should.

 The ash black paint appears to be original.
 Professional detailing was completed after the car arrived and the paint shows very well.
-There a very small imperfection in the drivers side where a door ding was removed with PDR.
-We installed Morrette projector style head lights and installed a set of 17" Compomotive TH wheels to complete the period rally look.
+There is a very small imperfection on the driver's side where a door ding was removed with PDR.
+We installed Morrette projector-style headlights and installed a set of 17" Compomotive TH wheels to complete the period rally look.